remla25-team18/model-training/README.md

     pip install -e .
     ```

-4. Create `tmp` folder under the root directory of the project.
-This folder will be used to store joblib output during the stages.

-    ```bash
-    mkdir tmp
-    ```

-5. Run dvc using `dvc repro`, you should see the following output:
+4. Run dvc using `dvc repro`, you should see the following output:

     ```plaintext
     Running stage 'get_data':